ansible/lightbulb/workshops/simple_playbook/README.md

 * How to use `ansible-playbook`
 * The basics of YAML syntax and Ansible playbook structure

+### Before You Begin

+If you're not familar with the structure and authoring YAML files take a moment to read thru the Ansible [YAML Syntax](http://docs.ansible.com/ansible/YAMLSyntax.html) guide.

+#### NOTE

+You will need to assure each host in "web" group has setup the EPEL repository to find and install the nginx package with yum.

 ### The Assignment

 Create an Ansible playbook that targets members of the "web" group has the following state: